GeorgeXCV/C-Cheat-Sheet/README.md

  ## Strings
 The C language doesn’t support strings out of the box.
 C is more low-level than most other languages, so instead of strings, it normally uses something similar: an array of single characters.

+Each character is stored in the computer’s memory as a character code.
+And that’s just a number.
+So when the computer sees A, to the computer it’s the same as seeing the literal number 65 (the ASCII code for A).

 If C is going to display a string on the screen, it needs to know when it gets to the end of the character array.
 And it does this by adding a sentinel character.

 The sentinel character is an additional character at the end of the string that has the value \0.
 Whenever the computer needs to read the contents of the string, it goes through the elements of the character array one at a time, until it reaches \0.